mmguar/rothemundlab/_pages/home.md

 permalink: /
 ---

 We research new designs and methods to expand the toolkit of DNA nanotechnology.
 After demonstrating the technique of [DNA origami](dna_origami), we are interested in integrating it in different fields where its programmability and modularity can bring added value.
+Find out more about our [research](research) and [get in touch with us](contact).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->